Marklogic-retired/marklogic-data-hub/_pages/harmonize/mapping.md

 A model-to-model mapping enables you to encode such relationships so Data Hub Framework can act on them.

 The models in "model-to-model mapping" are your source model and your entity model.
 The source model is inferred from your source data, rather than explicitly defined in the same way as your entity model.
-When you create a mapping using the QuickStart **Mappings** view, QuickStart does this inferencing for you.
+When you create a mapping using the QuickStart **Mappings** view, QuickStart infers this for you.

 When you configure a harmonization flow, you can associate a mapping with the flow, so mapping creation fits into your workflow between modeling and harmonization.
 For example, you might go through steps such as the following: